Car tax explained

 *Band K includes cars that have a CO2 figure over 225g/km but were registered before 23 March 2006.
 Annual rate after first year assumes single 12 month payment.

 These car tax rates apply to cars registered from 1 March 2001.
-Cars registered before this date are charged based on their engine size; those with engines smaller than 1549cc pay £160 a year and others pay £265 a year.
+Cars registered before this date are charged based on their engine size; as of April 2021, those with engines smaller or equal to 1549cc now pay £170 a year, and those with larger engines pay £280 a year.

 A rolling 40-year car tax exemption for classic vehicles applies from 1 April 2015.
 It means any vehicle built 40 or more years ago will be exempt from car tax on an automatic rolling basis on 1 April each year.